devinkr/js-array-methods/readme.md

 With `.forEach()`, we can modify the existing array.
 However, if we don't want to modify the existing array, and instead we want to produce a **new array of the same size** containing the transformed value, then `.map()` is the way to go.

 The `.map()` is a closely related sibling to `.forEach()`.
 The only difference between the useage of the two is that you **must always return something from map**.

+Without an explicit `return` in your callback function, an array created with `.map` will be an array of `undefined` values.

 Using the same `words` array from before, let's do the same transformation (by capitalizing each word).
 Only this time, we'll do it better.